-The latest worldwide outbreak of ransomware well alerted enterprises and institutions the importance of Information Security.
-We believe that the enterprises and institutions would increase their expenditure on the overall information security infrastructure, not only ransomware, but others like anti-virus & anti-spam and firewall etc.
+The latest worldwide outbreak of ransomware well alerted enterprises and institutions the importance of information security.
+We believe that the enterprises and institutions would increase their expenditure on the overall information security infrastructure, not only advanced threat protection for ransomware, but others like antivirus, anti-spam, firewall and etc.